Research Assistants

 Joe Wrobleski, M.A.

-Joe is a second-year student in the Clinical Psychology Psy.D. program at William Paterson University.
+Joe is a third-year student in the Clinical Psychology Psy.D. program at William Paterson University.
 He received a BA in Psychology at Hofstra University and a MA in Clinical Psychology at Teachers College, Columbia University.

 While pursuing his Masters degree, he worked as a research assistant at the Teachers College Resilience Center for Veterans and Families, as well as the James J. Peters VA Medical Center.
 Joe's clinical and research interests include issues of identity and transition stress associated with major life events, namely in populations navigating recent separation from the military or immigration to the United States.